-Orlando Figes is Professor of History at Birkbeck, University of London, and the award-winning author of eight books, which have been translated into 28 languages.
+Orlando Figes is an award-winning author of nine books on Russian and European history which have been translated into over 30 languages.

 Praise for Revolutionary Russia: